tonyayoub/Calculator/README.md

 2. Build and run the application on a simulator or physical device.

 ## Notes
+- The unit tests are to deomonstrate the testability of the view model and the calculation handler.
+There are many more test cases to be added to cover all cases (for both calculations and layout management)

 - The calculator is missing a frame around the buttons.
 This looks OK in iPhone because the screen edges act as a frame but in iPad it does not look good.
 The reason for the missing frame is that I had to put the feature toggling on the same view and couldn't figure out a nice design to not let them look like they are outside the main app.

 - For Modularization, I used XCode project groups/folders for code hierarchy.
 As a future enhancement, I can create a Swift package for networking and another one for calculation handling.